-In January 2010, we received a \$2.5 million milestone payment from an affiliate of the Paul Royalty Fund.
-The payment represents a milestone payment that became due to us in January 2010 under an agreement that we entered into effective October 1, 2005 to sell our royalty rights to Retin-A Micro® and Carac®.
-No additional payments are due to us under this agreement.
+The gain on sale of royalty interest of \$2.5 million represents a milestone payment we received in January 2010 from an affiliate of the Paul Royalty Fund.
+The payment represents a final milestone payment that became due to us in January 2010 under an agreement that we entered into effective October 1, 2005 to sell our royalty rights to Retin-A Micro[®] and Carac[®].

-In November 2010, we received a \$0.2 million non-taxable grant from the United States government under the Qualifying Therapeutics Discovery Project (QTDP) program.
-Grants were awarded to projects that show reasonable potential to produce new therapies, address unmet medical needs, and reduce the long-term growth of health care costs in the U.S. We elected to receive the credit directly as a grant instead of a reduction of income taxes since we are currently incurring operating losses; however, the receipt as a grant also reduces our research and development credit.
+Other income of \$0.2 million represents a non-taxable grant from the United States government under the Qualifying Therapeutics Discovery Project (QTDP) program.
 Since the QTDP grant is not considered an integral part of our ongoing operations and the research and development costs were expended in a prior year, we have reported the amount as Other Income in the Statement of Operations.